RachelKennedy09/Summit-Scene-Mobile-App/README.md

+# SummitScene – The Story & Purpose Behind the App

+## The Mission

+Small mountain towns like Banff, Canmore, and Lake Louise are vibrant, creative, and full of life — but their event discovery is scattered everywhere.

+Locals hear about events from:

+- Instagram Stories that disappear after 24 hours

+- Posters taped to coffee shop windows

+- Word-of-mouth that never reaches the right people

+- Crowded Discords and Facebook groups

+- Random tourism websites that aren’t geared to locals at all

+SummitScene was built to solve this.

+## What SummitScene Really Is

+SummitScene isn’t “just an events app.”
+It’s designed to be the digital heartbeat of small mountain communities — a single place where:

+- locals

+- seasonal workers

+- artists

+- musicians

+- small businesses

+- guides

+- and mountain-loving travelers

+can connect, share, and discover what’s happening in their backyard.

+It's an app created for the mountains, by someone who lives in them.

+## The Why

+Because connection is what keeps small towns alive.

+Because creativity deserves a platform.

+Because a community scattered across 10 apps, posters, and inboxes deserves better.

+Because locals should know what’s happening before the tourists do.

+Because business owners shouldn’t have to rely on the algorithm to reach the people who live right down the street.

+_And because I believe every mountain community deserves a modern, beautiful, inclusive digital space that celebrates local life._

+SummitScene also supports a bigger goal:

+**Helping mountain towns balance tourism + local needs.**

+When events are easy to find:

+- tourists spread out instead of crowding the same spaces

+- businesses get fair exposure

+- small venues get discovered

+- people find activities that truly fit their vibe

+- locals reclaim ownership of their community’s culture

+Everyone wins.

+## What It Will Become

+SummitScene is already a fully functioning full-stack application, but the long-term vision is even bigger:

+- A hyperlocal events + community hub

+- A map-first discovery experience

+- Easy posting tools for small businesses

+- Community boards for rideshares, event buddies, and conditions

+- Push notifications for real-time updates

+- A future blog + storytelling space for local creators

+- SEO-driven content so events reach people beyond social media

+SummitScene aims to become the place where:

+“What’s happening tonight?” → becomes one tap away.

+“Who’s around?” → becomes easy to answer.

+“How do I share this?” → becomes frictionless.

 # SummitScene — Mobile Events, Community, & Map App

 A full-stack React Native mobile application for Banff, Canmore, and Lake Louise.